I've considered myself as the luckiest Pianist in the world.

 What extrem difficult for me as a child, was to build a stable technique, independency of fingers.
 I have struggled in a way no one could imagine, I had the softest hands, it was impossible to form and play everything evenly.
 Luckily, my mother - my first piano teacher, has made sure I sticked to this point, until I could have fast fingers under correct gesture.

 After certain point, my mother thinks I had to try to enter the most difficult school in China - The Central Conservatory.(Which was 1600 Kilometers away.)
 I have seen how other children has a stronger technique, even faster fingers, but that was not everything, I was again lucky to meet my Professor in Beijing, who just returned from Hanns Eisler Music Conservatory Berlin, and gave me as a young child many ideas of sound.
 However, I showed what I could play, but not expecting her to ask me to side read.
 She told me she needs to listen the Humoreske of Bulgarian Composer Vladigerov in 2 weeks, I have studied very hard - as a young Chinese girl, I couldn't even pronounce the name of Vladigerov in Chinese.
 Somehow, I have managed, I can't forget this piece until today.
 She still found out that I was a very bad side reader, so she gave me the book of Couperin, "Pieces de Clavecin".
 I opened the book whose has copied over 10 times, I understand neither the french text or the notes.
-(Thank god I understand now boths.)
+(Thank god I understand now both.)
 Everyday I tried to play one of it, until I could finally side read fluently - I hated everything about reading as a child!
 It was the magical book.

 My Professor was on Vacation for 3 months.
 She sent me to an elder Professor who unfortunately passed away last year, she has build many great Chinese pianists.
-Over 3 months, she gave me all the french suites - Yes, she wanted me to play the whole suite by one lesson, not just notes, but understand characters of every Sarabande, Allemande etc. Now When I think about it, it has build a very pure style of Bach.
+Over 3 months, she gave me all the french suites of Bach - Yes, she wanted me to play the whole suite by one lesson, not just notes, but understand characters of every Sarabande, Allemande etc. Now When I think about it, it has build a very pure style of Bach.
 Speaking of composer starts with B, she gave me the most nightmare piece of my Childhood - Bartok Sonatine, I understood nothing of it and I hated the piece more than anything, I didn't know where Hungary is as a 10-years-old girl and whats the meaning of Volkstanz.
 However, 15 years later, I realised what kind effect it has gave me.

 At age of 15, under special circumstance I've met a Professor who asked me to play Ligeti Etude, which has starts my connection with modern music - maybe the childhood Bartok has helped a bit?
 I managed reading and memorise after those terrible 6 months.
 I never thought it was possible.